 Creative Commons provides free tools that let authors, scientists, artists, and educators easily mark their creative work with the freedoms they want it to carry.
 You can use CC to change your copyright terms from "All Rights Reserved" to "Some Rights Reserved".
 A Creative Commons license allows authors to craft the rights they want to share, without putting all of their work into the public domain.

-This is a relatively new website presenting an alternative point of view about copyright.
+This site presents an alternative point of view about copyright.
 From the website: "QuestionCopyright.org was founded to spread awareness of how today's copyright system hurts artists and audiences alike, and shackles the Internet to a distribution model designed around the limitations of the printing press.
 Copyright subsidizes distribution, not creation; it was designed in an age when distribution costs were the main obstacle in making works accessible to the public."

 This convenient Classroom Copyright Chart (also available in .pdf format) lists many of the situations we all face when making Copyright and Fair Use decisions.